-The enrolment status of Grade 12 (science track) students in the year following the intervention, i.e. 2016/17, is measured by combing the information from the BEA and SISE datasets.
-For the purpose of our analysis, we use two alternative classifications of STEM undergraduate programs, based on whether they are (i) selective or non-selective, and (ii) male- or female-dominated.
+The enrolment status of grade 12 (science track) students in the year following the intervention, i.e., 2016/17, is measured by combining the information from the BEA and SISE datasets.
+For the purpose of our analysis, we use two alternative classifications of STEM undergraduate programs, based on whether they are (i) selective or non-selective and (ii) male- or female-dominated.

-Selective vs. non-selective STEM programs.
+Selective versus non-selective STEM programs.

-- Selective STEM: This category includes all CPGE programs with a specialization in STEM, i.e. mathematics, physics and engineering science (MPSI), physics, chemistry and engineering science (PCSI), biology, chemistry, physics and earth sciences (BCPST), and physics, technology, and engineering science (PTSI).
-It also includes a small number of selective programs in engineering schools that recruit their students directly after high school graduation, as well as selective technical/vocational undergraduate programs (STS) that specialize in STEM fields. - Non-selective STEM: This category includes non-selective university bachelor's degree programs (Licence) that specialize in STEM fields: maths, physics, chemistry, earth and life sciences, and computer science.
+- Selective STEM: This category includes all CPGE programs with a specialisation in STEM, i.e., mathematics, physics and engineering science (MPSI), physics, chemistry and engineering science (PCSI), biology, chemistry, physics and earth sciences (BCPST), and physics, technology and engineering science (PTSI).
+It also includes a small number of selective programs in engineering schools that recruit their students directly after high school graduation, as well as selective technical/vocational undergraduate programs (STS) that specialise in STEM fields. - Non-selective STEM: This category includes non-selective university bachelor's degree programs (licence) that specialise in STEM fields: maths, physics, chemistry, earth and life sciences, and computer science.
 Undergraduate programs in medicine and pharmacy are not included in this category.

-Male- vs. female-dominated STEM programs.
+Male- versus female-dominated STEM programs.

-- Male-dominated STEM: STEM programs are classified as being male-dominated if the share of female students in the corresponding field is below 50%.
-This category includes the selective programs (CPGE and STS) and non-selective programs (Licence) that specialize in mathematics, physics, chemistry, computer science, and engineering. - Female-dominated STEM: STEM programs are classified as being female-dominated if the share of female students in the corresponding field is above 50%.
-This category includes both selective (CPGE and STS) and non-selective programs (Licence) that specialize in earth and life sciences.
+- Male-dominated STEM: STEM programs are classified as being male dominated if the share of female students in the corresponding field is below 50%.
+This category includes the selective programs (CPGE and STS) and non-selective programs (licence) that specialise in mathematics, physics, chemistry, computer science and engineering. - Female-dominated STEM: STEM programs are classified as being female dominated if the share of female students in the corresponding field is above 50%.
+This category includes both selective (CPGE and STS) and non-selective programs (licence) that specialise in earth and life sciences.